Julafton/Todo-list/README.md

 Create a .env

+Create a "users" directory in the backend folder

 Write BACKEND_FOLDER_PATH = "The backend folder path" Write IP = "Your local ip"
 Write PORT = "The port you want the app to run on"